Join the challenge on Instagram!

 3. Post a selfie on Instagram Stories nominating three friends to do the challenge.
 Tag @bluemarinefoundation and include the #Motion4Ocean hashtag and sticker by searching ‘Motion4Ocean’.

 However, 2020 is not over, and we can still make this a turning point to build a healthy ocean forever, for everyone.
-With your help, we can ensure that we will be able to continue our mission of seeing 30 per cent of the ocean under protection by 2030.
+With your help making motion for ocean successful, we can ensure that we will be able to continue our mission of seeing 30 per cent of the ocean under protection by 2030.

 - Secure marine protected areas to ensure the protection of at least 30 per cent of the ocean by 2030.